Orpius/SDK/docs/UserGuide/index.md

 Before you can start working with Orpius, you will need:

 * **Orpius Console**: A lightweight desktop client for configuring everything from models to agents and tools.
+You can download a trial version of the Orpius Platform, see [Trial Version](#trial-version) section.
+If you would like a production instance, please [Contact Us](https://www.orpius.com/contact.html).
 * **Access to your own LLM provider**
   Orpius connects to the AI models you choose, whether hosted on-premises or in the cloud.
 It currently supports Google Gemini, OpenAI, Azure OpenAI, with more providers to follow.
 Many third-party providers also use the OpenAI Chat Completions format, making them compatible with Orpius.
 * **Access to an Email Server (System Owners only)**
   Because Orpius runs in your own private cloud, email handling is not provided as a shared service.
 An email server is required during initial setup so new users can verify their email addresses (a sending-only server is sufficient).
 It will also be used to send notifications or messages to team members.

+If you want to test drive Orpius, we provide a free trial version for evaluation.
+See the [Trial Version](#trial-version) section for details.

 ### From Configuration to Production